lesorb/Php_Hbase_Thrift2/README.md

 # Notice

-    Before you run the Demo.php, you must create two tables in the Hbase based on annotations in code files in Db.
+    Before you run the Demo.php, you must create two tables in the Hbase based on annotations in code files in Model.

 -------------------------------------------------
 ## Contact me